quat1024/quat1024.github.io/in/posts/obligatory_haha_new_website.md

 slug=obligatory_haha_new_website
 title=Obligatory Haha New Website Post author=quat
-description=What I learned making this new site! created_date=Mar 16, 2021
+description=What I learned making this new site!
+(Ummmm its outdated now) created_date=Mar 16, 2021 tags=rust,design
-tags=rust,design
+subject=design
 draft=true
 ---
 So uh, hi, this is my new website!
 Fancy that, huh.